Welcome to the MFAH

 We continue our series of immersive summertime experiences with Pipilotti Rist: Pixel Forest and Worry Will Vanish.
 Two mesmerizing installations, newly acquired by the MFAH, take you on a cosmic journey through time and space.

 Ron Mueck brings the hyperrealistic work of the contemporary sculptor to Houston for the first time.
 Through the playfulness of scale, his unforgettable figures resonate evocatively with the history of art and philosophy, exploring the human condition, where we come from, and where we are going.

-The dazzling, eye-catching robes and panels in Colors of the Oasis: Central Asian Ikats give us a look at cosmopolitan oasis culture in the 19th century.
-We are also pleased to present masterworks of art from the Islamic worlds through our partnership with Kuwait’s renowned al-Sabah Collection.
+Masterworks of art from the Islamic worlds are on long-term display through our partnership with Kuwait’s renowned al-Sabah Collection.
 To complement the installation, two dedicated galleries showcase objects from the Museum’s own growing Art of the Islamic Worlds collection.

 Works from the MFAH collections fill the galleries year-round with art embracing every era of history across the globe.
 Take advantage of the ever-changing calendar of events brimming with activities for all ages throughout the Museum, including the Glassell School of Art and our two house museums: Bayou Bend Collection and Gardens and Rienzi.